I always wanted concrete countertops, but what I didn’t want was to have to pour them myself.

 A FEW QUICK TIPS HERE

-Wash your buckets and putty knives off well each might.
+Wash your buckets and putty knives off well each night.
 The reason you need multiple buckets is that once your concrete sets, it won’t become spreadable again just by adding water.
-So if you try to mix a new batch of concrete in a used bucket with hardening concrete, be prepared some issues!
+So if you try to mix a new batch of concrete in a used bucket with hardening concrete, be prepared for some issues!

 Depending on the size of your countertops, you might want to mix in small batches at a time to cover smaller areas at a time.
 Since mine were pretty small, it was easy for me to get them done in two batches of concrete before they started to set, but that might not work for you!

 I chose to sand by hand to have more control over what I was taking off, but an electric sander would work too.
 Just be careful not to take too much off the edges!